Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DonkeyRepublic.md

 ## Data quality status

-Last updated: 2025-10-19.
+Last updated: 2025-10-24.

 | **Quality check**           | **Quality**
 | --                          | --          |
 | Uses data standard?         | ✅ GBFS
 | Updated <= 30s?             | ✅
-| Correct PROW?               | ❌
+| Correct PROW?               | ✅
-| All NL data?                | ✅
+| All NL data?                | ❌
 | Includes vehicle type?      | ❌

 Status: 🟡 Usable though needs improvement

 ## Improvements to make

-### Share bicycles that are parked outside hubs

-We do not get all unrented vehicles that are parked in public space.
-We get the parked vehicles inside hubs, but we don't get parked vehicles outside hubs.
-Please offer all vehicles that are parked in public space, in your data feed.

 ### Offer a MDS feed

-Best is to offer a MDS feed, like in the [data spec](https://docs.crow.nl/deelfietsdashboard/hr-dataspec/#general).
+Best is to offer a MDS feed, like in the [data spec](https://docs.dashboarddeelmobiliteit.nl/data_feeds/for_monitoring/).
 At the moment the GBFS feed is used (deprecated).

 ### Offer 1 GBFS feed for NL instead of 1 feed per city/area